 The theme of this year’s conference is Type over Time, and OPP is presenting three interactive sessions at the event

-OPP is sponsoring the British Association for Psychological Type international conference, which celebrates its 25th anniversary this year.
+OPP is a Gold Sponsor for this year's British Association for Psychological Type international conference, starting this week, and celebrating its 25th anniversary in 2014.

 Our three sessions are allied to the 2014 conference’s Type over Time theme.